One Day in Bruges from Brussels Not to Miss

 Frietmuseum – if you don’t like chocolate, learn all about Belgian fries and the various sauces Belgians love with their favorite potato staple in this fun museum.

-Brussels to Bruges One Day Itinerary
+How to Spend One Day In Bruges Itinerary

 So, what to do in Bruges for one day?
 Here is my self-guided itinerary for one day in Bruges itinerary from Brussels that you can use for your over 50 solo travel.
 I hope you enjoy it as much as I did.